cdl-geneseo/geneseo-dictionary/W/Welfare-Wednesday.md

 # Welfare Wednesday

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Welfare Wednesday

 Created by  Unknown User (clp11), last modified on Nov 23, 2010

 N. When a bar sells discount drinks on Weds nights. &quot;Are you going to the Statesman for Welfare Wednesday tonight?&quot; Pullano, S-Z, 2010.